tongdysoft/MQTTDeviceTestingTool/README.md

 ## LICENSE

-Copyright (c) 2022 [神楽坂雅詩](https://github.com/KagurazakaYashi)@[Tongdy](https://github.com/tongdysoft) MqttClientTestTool is licensed under Mulan PSL v2.
+Copyright (c) 2022 [神楽坂雅詩](https://github.com/KagurazakaYashi)@[Tongdy](https://github.com/tongdysoft) MQTTDeviceTestingTool is licensed under Mulan PSL v2.
 You can use this software according to the terms and conditions of the Mulan PSL v2.
 You may obtain a copy of Mulan PSL v2 at: <http://license.coscl.org.cn/MulanPSL2> THIS SOFTWARE IS PROVIDED ON AN “AS IS” BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO NON-INFRINGEMENT, MERCHANTABILITY OR FIT FOR A PARTICULAR PURPOSE.
 See the Mulan PSL v2 for more details.

 ## Third-party